richard-sim/build-sys-eval/README.md

 #### Where XMake will cost time

 * Appears to be very buggy and releases are made without sufficient testing.
-* Documentation does not explain the why's or how's, and has many gaps
+* Documentation does not explain the why's, how's, or workflows, has many gaps and missing parts
 * Author is not a native English speaker, so support is difficult to understand
 * Very difficult to reason about how things work, as it's not explained anywhere
-* Not much control over where it puts files, with many hardcoded paths
+* Not much control over where it puts files, with many hardcoded paths.
+* Hard-coded paths for package management are deep enough to quickly hit MSVC's MAX_PATH (260 char) limit and the author isn't interested in addressing it.
 * Generated VS projects are a kludge that call XMake rather than the build toolchain directly
 * Generated CMake projects are monoliths, so may not be the most usable in IDEs like CLion
 * Large codebase with many features that are unneeded.
 * Command lines are poorly documented and can be quite long for common operations
 * Not easily distributed in a repo as many files are required and not all platforms provide pre-built packages

+### Conclusion

+I'm too afraid of the number of bugs and complexity of xmake.
+Great features are useless if they don't work and require time to troubleshoot, and even more time to fix yourself.
+The codebase is too complex and poorly documented to make that a reasonable endeavour for someone unfamiliar with the build system.

 ## CMake